AravindhVishnu/Collection-of-useful-scripts/README.md

 Description:

 - ConfigureIPSettings.ps1:
-Possible to configure IP address on a network controller interface (NIC).
+Possible to configure IP settings on a network controller interface (NIC).
 Both IPv4 and IPv6 settings are supported.

 Examples: